opencivicdata/ocd-division-ids/identifiers/country-co/README.md

 # OCD Division Identifier

-This folder list the following administrative divisions of Argentina :
+This folder list the following administrative divisions of Colombia :
 * Regions of Colombia [ref](https://en.wikipedia.org/wiki/Departments_of_Colombia) as **region**.
 *  Indigenous communities, Afro-Colombian communities and Colombian citizens resident abroad as **special**.